tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `min A B`

-This results the lower number of the 2 Strings A and B
+This results the lower number of the 2 Strings A and B.

 ### max

 `max A B`

-This results the higher number of the 2 Strings A and B
+This results the higher number of the 2 Strings A and B.

 ### rnd